MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

     az group create -n nina-demo -l westus
     ```

+    > [!NOTE]
-    **Note:** The `-l` option indicates the location of the resource group.
+    > The `-l` option indicates the location of the resource group.
 While in preview, the App Service on Linux support is available only in select regions.
 Therefore, if you aren't located in the Western US, and you want to check which other regions are available, run `az appservice list-locations --linux-workers-enabled` from the CLI to view your datacenter options.

 2. Set the newly created resource group as the default resource group so that you can continue to use the CLI without needing to explicitly specify the resource group with each CLI call: